openedx/docs.openedx.org/source/community/release_notes/dogwood.rst

 ********************

 The edX platform was upgraded from Django 1.4 to Django 1.8.7.
 This section summarizes the effects of this upgrade.
-For more information, see the `Django 1.8 Upgrade Release Notes`_ page on the edX wiki or the `Django 1.8 pull request`_ in GitHub.

 ==================
 Transactions